 - a.
 Failing to comply with the reasonable directions of teachers, school administrators, or other BOCES employees, or otherwise demonstrating disrespect. - b.
-Missing or leaving school or class without permission.
+Missing or leaving school or class without permission. - c.
+Skipping detention or failing to comply with other disciplinary consequences.

-3) Engage in Conduct that is Disruptive
+3. Engage in Conduct that is Disruptive